SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 |Administrator's username|Username for the administrator of this tenant.
 |Contact name|Optional name of the contact.
 |Contact phone|Optional phone number of the contact.
 |Send password reset link as email|Selected by default.
-If you deselect this option you need to provide a password and confirm the password (see "[Logging in](/guides/users-guide/overview#login)" for more information on password strength).
+If you deselect this option, you need to provide a password and confirm the password (see "[Logging in](/guides/users-guide/overview#login)" for more information on password strength).
 |Tenant policy|You may select a tenant policy to be applied to the tenant from the dropdown list.

-Note that fields with an asterisk * are mandatory.
+Note, that fields with an asterisk * are mandatory.

 Click **Save** to apply your settings.